Uninstall MathWorks Products

 uninstaller_input.txt, located in the

 uninstallfolder in your MATLAB installation folder.
-For example, on a Windows computer, you might execute this command:
+For example:

 copy matlabroot\uninstall\uninstaller_input.txt C:\temp\my_uninstall.txt